-As a public service for blood donors and recipients, and as diligent stewards of the community blood supply, Carter BloodCare shares the following information regarding the monkeypox virus and blood donations:
+As a public service for blood donors and recipients, and as diligent stewards of the community blood supply, Carter BloodCare shares the following information regarding the mpox (monkeypox) virus and blood donations:

 The community blood supply is safe

 The blood supply remains safe, both for donors and patients.
-Worldwide, there have been no reports of transmission of monkeypox through blood transfusions.
+Worldwide, there have been no reports of transmission of mpox through blood transfusions.